brand-it/openkick/README.md

 #### Reindex

-- when you install or upgrade searchkick
+- when you install or upgrade openkick
 - change the `search_data` method
-- change the `searchkick` method
+- change the `openkick` method

 #### No need to reindex